Closing Out 2024

 1. Get to know the project sponsor’s communication style and needs.

-If you have a project sponsor, take the time to learn their style and preferences.
+If you have a project sponsor, take the time to learn their style and preferences for project communication.
 Hands-on or hands-off?
 Slack or phone calls?
 Lots of detail or just a summary and specific asks?
 Your project sponsor is your best ally in setting you up for success, addressing any challenges, and ensuring project follow-through, so get to know them well.

 1. Don’t make it personal.